LIU Post: Athletics

-Long Island University competes in NCAA Division I as the LIU Sharks.
-Before 2019, LIU Post was a Division II school that is governed by the National Collegiate Athletic Association (NCAA), the Eastern College Athletic Conference (ECAC), the East Coast Conference (ECC), and the Northeast-10 Conference (NE-10).
-Prior to 2019, the two LIU campuses had separate athletics teams: C.W.
-Post had the LIU Post Pioneers and competed in Division II, and the other LIU campus in Brooklyn fielded the Division I Blackbirds.
-On July 1, 2019, the two campuses merged their two athletics teams into a single unit competing in Division I, henceforth known as the Sharks.
+Long Island University's athletic teams are known as the LIU Sharks.
+They compete in the National Collegiate Athletic Association at the Division I level, the highest level of collegiate athletics.
+Prior to 2019, the university's athletic programs competed at the Division II level.
+The programs are governed by the NCAA, the Eastern College Athletic Conference (ECAC), the East Coast Conference (ECC), and the Northeast-10 Conference (NE-10).
+Prior to 2019, the two LIU campuses had two athletics teams, C.W.
+Post had the LIU Post Pioneers, and competed in Division II.
+The LIU campus in Brooklyn competed at the Division I level as the Blackbirds.

-Students may also participate in sports for leisure at the Pratt Recreation Center, where they can enjoy sports such as basketball, volleyball, racquetball, and swimming.
-There is also a fitness center for aerobic and cardiovascular workouts.
-The athletic fields and courts serve students wishing to play outdoor sports such as football, baseball, soccer, softball and tennis.
+In July 2019, the two campuses merged their two athletics teams into a single unit competing in Division I, and assumed the name LIU Sharks.

-The Pratt Center is also a venue for Nassau County and New York State high school basketball playoff games, both men's and women's, along with the Clark Center at the State University of New York College at Old Westbury.
+In addition to its NCAA-sanctioned athletic programs, students may participate in various sports, including basketball, racquetball, swimming, and volleyball, for leisure at the Pratt Recreation Center.
+There is a fitness center for aerobic and cardiovascular workouts on the campus.
+The athletic fields and courts are used for recreational baseball, football, soccer, softball, and tennis.